 - aims to improve customer satisfaction through effective application of the system, including processes for system improvement and compliance with customer requirements and requirements in applicable laws and regulations.

-Climate account – CO2 Footprint
+Carbon Footprint Analysis – CO2 Footprint

 The purpose of this climate account is to calculate the climate impact from the production of refuse sacks made from recycled PE at Norfolier’s plant at Notodden.